“Church” as the New Testament shows it is simple:

 – Love to tell others “how to” on things they themselves “don’t do”;

-– Try to impose their own detailed, cookie-cutter image of church life – rooted in their own backgrounds, failures and angst – rather than teach general New Testament precepts which allow Christ to express Himself uniquely within each different locale and community as He chooses; and
+– Try to impose their own detailed, cookie-cutter image of church life on others – rooted in their own backgrounds, failures and angst – rather than teach general New Testament precepts which allow Christ to express Himself uniquely within each different locale and community as He chooses; and

 – Have consistently failed to start, sustain and be part of viable simple churches – like they peddle to others – in their own lives, home towns and elsewhere.